Unidata/netcdf4-python/README.md

 * make sure numpy (required) and Cython (recommended) are installed and you have python 2.5 or newer.

-* make sure HDF5 and netcdf-4 are installed.

-* copy setup.cfg.template to setup.cfg, open with a text editor and follow the instructions in the comments for editing.
+* make sure HDF5 and netcdf-4 are installed, and the nc-config utility is in your Unix PATH.
+If setup.cfg does not exist, copy setup.cfg.template to setup.cfg, and make sure the line with 'use_ncconfig=True' is un-commented.

 * run 'python setup.py build, then 'python setup.py install' (with sudo if necessary).